dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2031: Marriage provides stability for intimacy.
+### T2031: Marriage is essential for providing a stable environment for sexual intimacy.

 |Support|
 |---|